kosli-dev/terraform-aws-kosli-reporter/README.md

 # Kosli Reporter
 Terraform module to deploy the Kosli environment reporter as an AWS lambda function.
-At the moment, the module only supports reporting of ECS and Lambda environment types.
+At the moment, the module only supports reporting of ECS, Lambda and S3 environment types.

 ## Set up Kosli API token
 1. Log in to https://app.kosli.com/, go to your profile, copy the `API Key` value.